Examine economic and social development in the cultural context of Vietnam, one of Asia's most dynamic and rapidly changing countries.

 After decades of war and isolation, Vietnam now boasts one of the strongest economies in Asia.
 In this context, you will consider emerging critical issues such as sustainable resource management, intense urbanization, changing family and marriage patterns, food systems, and managing integration with global networks and institutions.
 With the help of outstanding academic and community experts, you’ll examine the interplay of Vietnam’s traditional culture and values and its recent economic, social, and environmental changes and see how global, regional, and local forces are dynamically interacting to shape Vietnam today.

-Visit indigenous K'ho Hmong, Dao, and Giay communities and learn about their cultures.
+Visit indigenous K’ho Lach, Hmong, Red Dao, and Giay communities and learn about their cultures.

-Trek and bike amid the flower, tea, and coffee farms of the lush central highlands.
+Trek and bike amid the flower, tea, and coffee farms of the lush central highlands and northern uplands.

 Choose to conduct independent research or to complete an internship.